Adrian Reynard

-Adrian John Reynard (born 23 March 1951 in Welwyn, England) is the founder of Reynard Motorsport, which was a successful racing car manufacturer before it went bankrupt in 2002.
+Adrian John Reynard (born 23 March 1951 in Welwyn, England) is a businessman and commercial astronaut.
+He is the founder of Reynard Motorsport, which was a successful racing car manufacturer before it went bankrupt in 2002.

+Career

 As a student, Reynard was keenly interested in motorsport, particularly in the production of record-breaking motorcycles.
-He attended Oxford Polytechnic (now Oxford Brookes University) and then Cranfield University - in place of the strain gauge he had been expected to present as a final-year project he turned up for his viva voce examination in Mechanical Engineering with a brand new self-designed Formula Ford chassis (which he had to disguise as a Formula Three as he was sponsored by a rival car manufacturer) on a trailer.
+He attended Oxford Polytechnic (now Oxford Brookes University) and then Cranfield University – in place of the strain gauge he had been expected to present as a final-year project he turned up for his viva voce examination in Mechanical Engineering with a brand new self-designed Formula Ford chassis (which he had to disguise as a Formula Three as he was sponsored by a rival car manufacturer) on a trailer.
 At Cranfield Reynard was a classmate of Pat Symonds.
 Teaming up with the experienced mechanic Bill Stone, Reynard set up Sabre Automotive which later became Reynard Motorsport.
 Reynard's cars were originally built so he could go racing himself; he was successful in Formula Ford and Formula Ford 2000 but the company he built rapidly became successful in many other formulae.

 Adrian Reynard had several brushes with Formula One early in his career—he was commissioned to design a Hawke Formula One car for Rupert Keegan in the mid-1970s (this was not seen through—Reynard had never designed a monocoque before), and later became Chief Engineer for RAM-March in 1982 when the team was struggling with overweight copies of the Williams FW07.
 He claims to have engineered the cars to the state they should have been in at the start of the 1981 season, but little was achieved.
 While Reynard was undertaking these contracts, other hands continued to run his firm.